-Check your subscription level to confirm this feature is active.
-Unlimited is required for this feature.
-Custom Devices can be created to support things that are not in the main library.
+Custom Devices can be created to support devices that are not in the main library.
 To add a Custom Device, tap Custom Devices, tap +Add Custom Device, and enter the codes from the protocol document of the device you are adding.